 AIB Fellow - Mary Yoko Brannen

-Mary Yoko Brannen is the Jarislowsky East Asia (Japan) Chair of Cross-Cultural Management, Professor of International Business, at the University of Victoria (BC, Canada), and currently Visiting Professor at Stanford University at the Work, Technology and Organization Group at the Huang School of Engineering.
-She served as Deputy Editor of the Journal of International Business Studies for two terms (20011-2016).
+Mary Yoko Brannen is Honorary Professor of International Business at the Copenhagen Business School, on leave from the University of Victoria.
+She recently was made Fellow at the Academy of International Business having served as Deputy Editor of the Journal of International Business Studies for two consecutive elected terms (2011-2016).
+She received an Honorary Doctorate from the Copenhagen Business School in March 2016 and currently sits on the International Advisory Boards of BI Norwegian Business School, Stockholm School of Economics, and the International House of Japan.
 She received her M.B.A. with emphasis in International Business and Ph.D. in Organizational Behavior with a minor in Cultural Anthropology from the University of Massachusetts at Amherst, and a B.A. in Comparative Literature from the University of California at Berkeley.
-She has taught at the Ross School of Business at the University of Michigan, Smith College, San Jose State University and Stanford University in the United States; INSEAD in France, Keio Business School in Tokyo, Japan, and Fudan University in China.
+She has taught at the Ross School of Business at the University of Michigan, Smith College, San Jose State University and Stanford University in the United States, the University of Victoria in Canada, INSEAD in France, Keio Business School in Japan, and Fudan University in China.